tensorflow/datasets/docs/catalog/wikipedia.md

 built from the Wikipedia dump (https://dumps.wikimedia.org/) with one split per language.
 Each example contains the content of one full Wikipedia article with cleaning to strip markdown and unwanted sections (references, etc.).

+To access the dataset without needing to run the expensive preparation, you can load it with `try_gcs` enabled (e.g., `tfds.load('wikipedia', try_gcs=True)`).
+You can also download the prepared dataset from GCS (`gs://tfs-data/datasets/wikipedia`) and copy it to your local data directory.

 *   URL: [https://dumps.wikimedia.org](https://dumps.wikimedia.org)
 *   `DatasetBuilder`: